1. Home

 Some caches can be found with just a short walk across a parking lot or down a paved pathway.

-Other geocaching sites are a little more challenging, and a few might even require some hiking and climbing.
+Other geocaching sites are a little more challenging.
+And a few might require some hiking and climbing.

 It's just a matter of choosing sites that are as easy or as challenging as you're comfortable with.
 (I'll let you in on how to do that, below.)